 Regret and Remorse

-My story will fascinate and inspire your audience.
-Contact me directly for availability and fee arrangements.
+His true story of greed, survival, and redemption will captivate and inspire your audience.
+Connect for availability and fee arrangements.